Insulin syringe with peptide dosing measurement markings — mcg to unit conversion guide — Apex Laboratory

 Mistake 3: Using the wrong syringe type

 U-100 insulin syringes are calibrated for 100 units per mL.
 U-40 syringes (sometimes used in veterinary settings) are calibrated for 40 units per mL.
-If you use a U-40 syringe but calculate doses assuming U-100, you will draw 2.5 times too much.
+If you use a U-40 syringe but calculate amounts assuming U-100, you will draw 2.5 times too much.
 Always verify you are using U-100 syringes for peptide research calculations.

 Mistake 4: Not accounting for dead space

 Every syringe has a small amount of “dead space” — liquid that remains in the hub and needle after the plunger is fully depressed.
 In a standard insulin syringe, this is approximately 0.5-1 unit (0.005-0.01 mL).
 For most research purposes, this amount is negligible.
-However, for extremely precise dosing of potent compounds, low dead-space syringes are available.
+However, for extremely precise measurement of potent compounds, low dead-space syringes are available.

 Mistake 5: Mental math instead of written calculation

 Always write out your calculations or use the calculator tool.
 Mental math errors are easy to make and hard to catch.
-Keep a lab notebook or calculation sheet where you record: vial size (mg), solvent volume added (mL), resulting concentration (mg/mL and mcg/mL), target dose (mcg), and calculated syringe units.
+Keep a lab notebook or calculation sheet where you record: vial size (mg), solvent volume added (mL), resulting concentration (mg/mL and mcg/mL), target amount (mcg), and calculated syringe units.
 This creates a traceable record and catches errors before they affect your experiments.

-For example, if your standard research dose will be 250 mcg of BPC-157 and you have a 5 mg vial, reconstituting with 2 mL gives 2,500 mcg/mL, making 250 mcg = exactly 10 units.
+For example, if your standard research target amount will be 250 mcg of BPC-157 and you have a 5 mg vial, reconstituting with 2 mL gives 2,500 mcg/mL, making 250 mcg = exactly 10 units.
 Clean, easy, no rounding needed.
 If you instead reconstituted with 3 mL, your concentration would be 1,667 mcg/mL, and 250 mcg would be 15.0 units — still manageable but less elegant.
 The reconstitution calculator lets you experiment with different volumes to find the most convenient concentration for your specific protocol.

 For a complete step-by-step reconstitution protocol covering all the physical technique aspects (vial handling, solvent addition, dissolution, storage), see our detailed How to Reconstitute Peptides guide.